Pull Up With CJ McCollum - Podcasts To Listen To

 Appeal For Many

 I am not a massive NBA fan.
-I love my Philadelphia Sixers and watch their games, but my knowledge, awareness, and interest of the entire league are limited.
+I love my Philadelphia Sixers and watch their games, but my knowledge, awareness, and interest in the entire league are limited.
 That does not deter me from being entertained or getting drawn back to Pull Up.

 While listening to the first few episodes I found myself becoming more interested in the league as a whole and especially interested in the thoughts and activities of McCollum.
 Having this kind of communication from a player in the league while the season is going on is a rare glimpse into the psyche of a high-level performer who is right in the heart of their battles.

 Pull Up is about the desires, joys, and struggles of life told through the platform of NBA basketball.
 McCollum does not waste any time bringing on star-studded guests either, quickly tapping his network to have the future hall of famer Dwayne Wade grace the show on episode #2.

 When Kevin Durant, another premier player and high-profile guest for McCollum, joined CJ on his show their casual and unguarded conversation together delivered some of the best of what Pull Up has to offer.

 It was like getting a seat at the kitchen table of two professional stars having a private conversation and commenting on other players and their decisions in free agency in a manner we would otherwise never get to hear.

 For NBA fans, Pull Up is a must.
 For casual sports fans or for individuals attracted to content steeped in the culture of peak performance, do give this show a chance too.